 Knowing what to do when your dog develops diarrhea can make a big difference in their recovery.

-- Loose, liquid stool
+Loose, liquid stool

-- Frequent bouts of diarrhea
+Frequent bouts of diarrhea

-- Bile in diarrhea
+Bile in diarrhea

-- Mucus in diarrhea
+Mucus in diarrhea

 Bloody diarrhea, whether the blood is bright red or black and tarry, is always cause for concern.
 Red blood in the stool, or hematochezia, is usually due to bleeding or irritation lower down in the intestinal tract.
-Black, tarry stool, or melena, is due to bleeding in the stomach or upper small intestines.
+Black, tarry stool, or melena, is often due to bleeding in the stomach or upper small intestines.
 If you see blood of any kind in your dog’s stool, call your vet immediately.

 Here are some of the categories:

 Diarrhea is a symptom of many viruses and bacteria.
 In puppies, perhaps the most dangerous viral agent is the parvovirus, which is known for producing copious amounts of diarrhea.
 Distemper, herpesvirus, coronavirus, rotavirus, and other viruses can also cause diarrhea.
 Bacteria, like Clostridium, salmonella, and campylobacter, often lead to diarrhea as well.